jay3sh/mepage/_posts/2011-02-04-javascript-is-the-next-c.md

 layout: post
 title: "JavaScript is the next C"
 ---
-"JavaScript is the next C"
+JavaScript is the next C
 ===
 I've been coding in JavaScript for almost a year now.
 I find it a decent language to write code in.
 The code written in JavaScript doesn't look as pretty as python, but it doesn't look as bloated as Java either.
 But that's not why I chose the title of this post.
 It's everything else that's happening around JavaScript that makes me think that it's going to play as significant a role in computing as C has played.